The man said,Genesis 2:23-24

 That is why a man leaves his father and mother and is united to his wife, and they become one flesh.

-While God intended for Man and Woman to be united and come to Him and have offspring to not only populate the earth but nurture them in the ways of God, we find that neither of the two are being followed.
+While God intended for Man and Woman to be united as one soul and seek their creator and overtime have offsprings to not only populate the earth but nurture them in the ways of God, we find that neither of the two are being followed.
 God wants us to put Him above anyone else in our lives.
 When He saw that man needed a companion, He provided a suitable partner.
 Whenever the Israelites conquered other nations, He commanded them to populate the land, lest they be overthrown by the enemy.
 So the institution of Marriage and Family was created for man and not the other way round.

 Sex As a Weapon